GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 === Dataset collection
 <sec:active_ssl:results:dataset>

-In order to design, run, and evaluate our method on the #acr("ASSL") task, the simulator is used to generate a synthetic dataset.
+In order to design, run, and evaluate our method on the #acr("ASSL") task, the simulator presented in Chapter 2 is used to generate a synthetic dataset.
 Specifically, we leverage our simulator's ability to model _dynamic_ discrete-time environments (see @sec:simulator:simulator:features:dynamic_scenarios).
 The latter consists of a repository of independent $H$-steps trajectories.